AnilKumar-Noolu/Docker-Commands/README.md

 -> docker login: This command is used to login to a registry, such as Docker Hub with username and password.

 -> docker push <image_name> : This command is used to upload a Docker image to a registry, such as Docker Hub.

+-> docker volume create <volume_name> : This command is used to create a volume.